Breathing exercises can help you relax, because they make your body feel like it does when you are already relaxed.

 - Rinse and Repeat.
 Do this 4 times and then close your eyes for a count of 4.

-Now, if you want to go deeper, listen to my
+Now, if you want to go deeper, and experience mindfulness based stress relief listen to my

 Retreat to Inner Safety, Grounding & Competence Meditation.